JonJagger/cyber-dojo/readme.txt

 are run, more and more traffic-lights appear taking up more and more horizontal space.
 These traffic-lights auto scroll:
 o) old ones are scrolled out of view to the left
-o) the animal image is always visible.
+o) the animal image is always visible to the right.
 The idea is to turn off auto-refresh before starting a dashboard review.

 ---------------
 |60s| columns?
 ---------------
-When this is checked, each vertical column corresponds to 60 seconds.
+When this is checked each vertical column corresponds to 60 seconds.
 Every 6 auto-refreshes a new rightmost column will appear containing all the traffic-lights created by all the animals in those 60 seconds.
 If no animals press the [test] button during those 60 seconds the